Lab: Dynamic Typing

 Dynamic Typing in C

-C is a statically-typed language, but it's powerful enough to let you build your own dynamic typing system using tags.
-In this exercise, you build your own library of math functions that accept numbers of arbitrary types.
-This arbitrary number is a struct with two fields: a union that can hold a value of any of C's three most common number types, and a tag that indicates which type is active.
+In this exercise, you build your own library of polymorphic math functions.
+Each function has only a single version that accepts a general number.
+This number is actually a struct with two fields: a union that can hold a value of any of C's three most common number types, and a tag that indicates which type is active.
 Build this type and two arithmetic operations by following these steps:

 Define an enum type named tag_t that has members INT, FLOAT, and DOUBLE.
 Use typedef to give the type its name.